Kamal Hossain

-He served in Bangladesh's first post-independence government from 1972 to 1975 as Law Minister and chairman of the drafting committee in the Constituent Assembly.
+Hossain served in Bangladesh's first post-independence government from 1972 to 1975 as Law Minister and chairman of the drafting committee in the Constituent Assembly.
 Hossain led the process which produced the 1972 Constitution of Bangladesh.
 Under Hossain's leadership of the drafting committee, Bangladesh became the first constitutionally secular state in South Asia.
 He then served as Foreign Minister, and led Bangladesh to join the United Nations in 1974.
 As Energy Minister, Hossain later enacted the Bangladesh Petroleum Act.
 Hossain's legal reforms were emulated in India and China, including in India's 42nd constitutional amendment and during Chinese economic reform in energy law.
-Some of his reforms in Bangladesh were repealed by the military dictatorship of Ziaur Rahman in 1977.
+Some of his reforms in Bangladesh were repealed by the military presidency of the late Major Ziaur Rahman in 1977.
 Secularism was reinstated in Bangladesh's constitution by the Supreme Court in 2010.

 Hossain survived the 1975 Bangladesh coup while on a tour of Yugoslavia.
 He became based in Oxford University during the late 1970s as a visiting research fellow.
 In 1981, he ran as an opposition candidate for president against Abdus Sattar.
 Hossain fell out with Awami League president Sheikh Hasina during the 1990s, and formed the Gono Forum (People's Forum) party.
 Hossain has often worked with the United Nations and the Commonwealth of Nations.
 He was also considered as a candidate for the post of UN Secretary General.

 Described by journalist Mizanur Rahman Khan as the "conscience of the nation", Hossain was compared to Adlai Stevenson by The New York Times in 1981.
 Hossain has been a leading lawyer in the field of human rights, energy law, corporate law and international arbitration.
 He served on the Iran-United States Claims Tribunal and as UN Special Rapporteur for Afghanistan.
 Hossain has been a member of tribunals dealing with maritime disputes between Malaysia and Singapore and Guyana and Suriname.
 He was a two-term member of the UN Compensation Commission.
-He is a former vice-president of the International Law Association, former president of the Bangladesh Supreme Court Bar Association; and chairman of the Bangladesh Legal Aid and Services Trust and the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS).
+He is a former vice-president of the International Law Association, former president of the Bangladesh Supreme Court Bar Association; and chairman of the Bangladesh Legal Aid and Services Trust (BLAST) and the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS).